-copy of our Home Learning Policy.
+Please enquire at the school office for a full of our Home Learning Policy.

 Parents/carers in School

 An increasing number of parents/carers with children at the school are prepared to give up time to help teachers in their classrooms and in other ways.
 It is school policy to complete detailed checks in the same way as we check employees.
 This includes a police check (DBS), several references and a detailed induction before adults can volunteer in school.